 The purpose of the Inclusion Initiative is to promote peer-led cross-cultural conversations within the Wellesley College community around issues of identity.
 Each year, the program will train a cohort of paid peer facilitators to lead 90-minute workshops on topics such as oppression and privilege, racism, socioeconomic class, gender, sexual orientation, immigration, disability/ability awareness among others.

 As a result of this module, participants will be able to articulate aspects of power/privilege in society and their lives, identify the four I’s of oppression, and utilize that oppression model to understand dynamics within Wellesley College.

-As a result of this module, participants will have a better understanding of the definitions of race and racism, be able to articulate the four I's of oppression, and identify ways that you can combat racial oppression in your communities.
+As a result of this module, participants will have a better understanding of how covert and overt racism infiltrates our communities, how respond to racial microaggressions, and how to combat racial oppression in your communities

 MODULE 3: EXPLORING CLASS AND CLASSISM